 This is Kathi’s favorite bird, and I can see why.
 Though the bird is an unimpressive grey, their dance is dazzling.
 As they feast on aquatic insects, they dip, bowing up and down in a perpetual, mesmerizing movement.
 Also, says Kathi, they can seal off their nostrils and swim underwater.

 I know the turkey vulture will win no popularity contests.
 But every time someone uses the metaphor ‘vulture’ for a terrible, abusive person, I seethe a little.
-The truth about vultures is they hurt no one, merely scooping up the already-dead.
-Their main defense strategy is to gross-out would-be predators by vomiting semi-digested carrion on them, which I call Creative Non-Violence.
+The truth about vultures is they hurt no one, merely scooping up the already dead.
+Their main defense strategy is to gross out would-be predators by vomiting semi-digested carrion on them, which I call Creative Non-Violence.
 But watch them soaring upward in a thermal, and they’re as lovely as any falcon.

-A tough name for a slip of a bird, with its sudden scream sounding more like victim than executioner.
+A tough name for a slip of a bird, with its sudden scream sounding more like a victim than executioner.
 The killdeer is an actor — or a liar.
 To distract you from her camouflaged riverside eggs baking in the pebbles, an adult killdeer will first run away from them and call to you, and eventually begin limping about with an apparent broken wing.
 The idea is that predators will race toward this easy prey, and she’ll fly off as soon as you’re far enough from the nest.